AwesomeAley/ObsidianNotes/Cybersecurity Notes/Linux/Linux Tools/Wireshark.md

 ```
 You can also filter for udp `udp.port == <port #>`

+To filter by protocol just put the protocol name in the filter bar
 ### TCP and UDP Filtering

 | Filter                | Description                                     | Filter                | Expression                                      |